Scientists Create ‘Spinach Heart Tissue’ To Solve Heart Problems, Organ Damage

 For the first time ever, scientists have created a working and beating human heart tissue by just using spinach leaves.

 Scientists and researchers at Worcester Polytechnic Institute (WPI) in Massachusetts just gave new meaning to spinach being heart-healthy.
-In the research news released by Science Daily, scientists have finally created a ‘spinach heart tissue’ that could be the key to aid in tissue regeneration.
+In the research news released by Science Daily, scientists have finally created “spinach heart tissue” that could be the key to aid in tissue regeneration.
 With its success, people with heart problems and organ damage can now be given a possible cure to properly address their medical problems.

 Growing a working vascular system has always been the problem in the success of tissue engineering.
 For years, scientists have been more successful at creating large human tissues with more advanced methods like 3D printing than growing delicate blood vessels that are essential to tissue growth to help repair damage tissues and organs.